petter-holmberg/elements/README.md

 ## Integers

+`Integral` describes a built-in binary integer type.

+`Signed_integral` describes a built-in binary integer type.

+`Unsigned_integral` describes a built-in binary integer type.

-`Integral` describes a `Totally_ordered` integral type represented like a built-in machine type, with all its standard operators.
+`Integer` describes a `Totally_ordered` integral type represented like a built-in machine type, with all its standard operators.

 ## Invocable concepts